Thedrunkenbrick/BotPlaysWiki/Explanations/Background-Pokemon.md

 There are a few main ways that the viewer can interact with the background pokemon:

 - [Bingo](/Bingo):
-	This involves users attempting to fill out a predetermined board of pokemon
+	This involves users attempting to fill out a predetermined board of pokemon.
 - Background Tracker:
-	This is a complete list of the background pokemon that viewers can attempt to fill out
+	This is a complete list of the background pokemon that viewers can attempt to fill out.